Trainee Positions At Eastern Health (Box Hill)

 2) four months as Box Hill Hospital General Neurology registrar, and

-3) four months as Maroondah Hospital Neurology registrar (combined general neurology and stroke)
+3) four months as Ambulatory Neurology Registrar including outpatient clinics and Maroondah Hospital neurology and stroke cover.

 The Stroke Unit Registrar will coordinate the acute stroke thrombolysis service and inpatient stroke care.
 The Advanced Trainee will have learned and experienced: